PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-13 17:37:41
+Last updated: 2024-04-13 17:39:30
-Random Quote: Everyone pretend podcasting isn't boring! - Rick Sanchez
+Random Quote: Ted: "My mother is not one-night-stand material!"Barney: "Yeah, you're right.
+It wasn't night and we weren't standing." - Barney Stinson